noribog/Economics-complexity-theory-and-systemic-redundancy/README.md

 This is a living book, so I welcome forks, pull requests and any other form of communication.
 If you have some criticism or suggestion, then please consider opening an issue.

-This essay is released under an MiT license.
+This essay is released under an Attribution-NonCommercial 3.0 Unported (CC BY-NC 3.0) license.